 Revenue and image.
 A final important hurdle is the problem of revenue flow and commercial image.
 For example, although it is not yet clear whether advertising is a viable economic foundation for Web sites, many Web sites earn money solely from advertisements.
 If these sites allow mobile agents to easily access the content of the site, the number of human visits to the Web pages will presumably decrease, and the advertisements will not be seen.
 How, then, will the site earn revenue?
 Similarly, when users are accessing a service with a front-end backed by mobile agents, the distinction between the service and the front-end agents starts to blur.
 Since the agents will likely be provided by middleware developers, the Internet service will no longer have complete control over its image.
 A poorly implemented agent may lead to a negative view of the service, even though the service is blameless.
 We believe, however, that mobile agents can be deployed in the near-term in many applications where the existing services do not rely on advertising; in the long-term, both the Internet and mobile-agent communities will need to explore different revenue models.

 There is a strong case for the use of mobile agents in many Internet applications.
-Moreover, there is a clear evolutionary path that will take us from current technology to widespread use of mobile code and agents within the next five years.
+Moreover, there is a clear evolutionary path that will take us from current technology to widespread use of mobile code and agents within the next few years.
 Once several technical challenges have been met, and a few pioneering sites install mobile-agent technology, use of mobile agents will expand rapidly.

-Many thanks to the Office of Naval Research (ONR), the Air Force Office of Scientific Research (AFOSR), the Department of Defense (DoD), and the Defense Advanced Research Projects Agency (DARPA) for their financial support: ONR contract N00014-95-1-1204, AFOSR/DoD contract F49620-97-1-03821, and DARPA contract F30602-98-2-0107; to Jon Bredin, Brian Brewington, and Arne Grimstrup for invaluable feedback on early drafts of this paper; and to the anonymous reviewers for their useful and thought-provoking comments.
+Many thanks to the Office of Naval Research (ONR), the Air Force Office of Scientific Research (AFOSR), the Department of Defense (DoD), and the Defense Advanced Research Projects Agency (DARPA) for their financial support: ONR contract N00014-95-1-1204, AFOSR/DoD contract F49620-97-1-03821, and DARPA contract F30602-98-2-0107; to Jon Bredin, Brian Brewington, and Arne Grimstrup for invaluable feedback on early drafts of this paper; and to the anonymous reviewers (of the MAC3 workshop) for their useful and thought-provoking comments.

 1 e.g., http://www.hotmail.com/.